arazi2/aisends.github.io/_projects/UAV.md

 ## Research Tasks 3: Cooperative Perception
-To enable better perception of Environment, we are working to develop cooperative perception algorithm, where different vehicles share their cameras to extend their visual range.
+To enable a better perception of the environment, we are working to develop an algorithm for cooperative perception, where different agents (AVs, or UAVs) share their cameras to extend their visual range.

  <img src="../images/UAV/AV_2.png" width = "80%">
-This is an in-progress work and the early results will appear on Asilomar Conference on Signals Systems and Computers, 2023.
+This is an in-progress work and the early results will appear in the proceedings of the Asilomar Conference on Signals Systems and Computers, 2023.

 ## Research Task 4: Daviesity-Maximizing Data Accumulation
-The broaden the impact of this project to a more general setup of federated learning among autonomous vehicles, the second student is tasked to develop a theoretical foundation for diversity-maximizing data aggregation from autonomous nodes under uncertain networking environments.
+To broaden the impact of this project to a more general setup of federated learning among autonomous vehicles, the second student is tasked to develop a theoretical foundation for diversity-maximizing data aggregation from autonomous nodes under uncertain networking environments.
 To this end, we developed a new framework that integrates rate-distortion (RD) theory with determinantal point processes (DPP) to develop a diversity-enhancing data aggregation policy for unmanned ground and aerial vehicles (UGV/UAV) that enhances the quality of deep learning algorithms under federate learning paradigm.
 The core idea is to gather imagery from distributed data sets among UAV/UGV nodes that collectively best represent the geometrical features of the entire data set.

 <img src="../images/UAV/DPP1.jpg" width = "80%">
 <img src="../images/UAV/DPP2.jpg" width = "80%">

-This is an in-progress work and the early results will are presented in this [Preprint] (https://arxiv.org/pdf/2306.02497.pdf) and [Preprint] (https://arxiv.org/pdf/2306.02497.pdf).
+This is an in-progress work and the early results will be presented in this [Preprint] (https://arxiv.org/pdf/2306.02497.pdf) and [Preprint] (https://arxiv.org/pdf/2306.02497.pdf).

-## Research Taks 5: Networking Under Predicted Topology
+## Research Task 5: Networking Under Predicted Topology
 A Key objective of this project is utilizing the predicted network topology and channel conditions to enhance networking efficiency (Al-based networking).
-To this end, we implemented an application-oriented data-centric communication framework for drones operate using WiFi and LTE communications in collaboration with MIT-Lincoln Lab.
+To this end, we implemented an application-oriented data-centric communication framework for drones to operate using WiFi and LTE communications in collaboration with MIT-Lincoln Lab.

 <img src="../images/UAV/AppSys.png" width = "80%">
 For more details, read [this paper] (https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10060823)

-## Research Taks 6: Acutator Trajectory Planning
+## Research Task 6: Actuator Trajectory Planning
-We made some initial tests on extending the trajectory planning for actuator UAVs taht onclude overhead manipulators.
-The goal is to develop RL algorithms to achive a desired tip trajectory for a given base trajectory.
+We made some initial tests on extending the trajectory planning for actuator UAVs that include overhead manipulators.
+The goal is to develop RL algorithms to achieve a desired tip trajectory for a given base trajectory.

 <img src="../images/UAV/Actuator.png" width = "100%">
 <img src="../images/UAV/Actuator1.gif" width = "100%">